Staging and Remodeling for Top Dollar

 -

-Display a sofa and two chairs or a sofa and love seat
+Display a sofa and two chairs or a sofa and love seat or a sectional

 The Dining Room